prannoymulmi/Brute-force-protection/README.md

 ### Dependency Injection

 ## Automated Tests
-The mitigations implemented in this project are all tested using ```pytest``` to see if the security measures that are implemented for the endpoints of the system behave as intended.
-The test cases can be seen [here](./tests).
+The mitigations implemented in this project are all tested using ```pytest``` to see if the security measures implemented for the system's endpoints behave as intended.
+The test cases can be seen [tests](./tests).

 ```bash
 # Run unit test
 python -m pytest tests/ -v
 ```
 ![api creation](./images/test_cases.png)

-# Implemented security measures for ASMIS authentication system
+# Implemented security measures for the ASMIS authentication system

 * The usernames and password inputs have a max length of ```64 characters``` to prevent injection attacks.
 * The passwords must follow strict patterns of having at least ```16 characters, 2 digits, 2 Uppercase, 2 Lowercase, and 2 digits```.